 Tell what a symbol represents.
-You may choose to specify a location or type a symbol to define.
-Tell what a symbol represents.
 You may choose to specify a location or type a symbol (or even a whole word) to define.
-If the help option is on, and NetHack has some special information about an object or monster that you looked at, you'll be asked if you want "More info?".
+If the help option is on, and NetHack has some special information about an object or a monster that you looked at, you'll be asked if you want "More info?".
 If help is off, then you'll only get the special information if you explicitly ask for it by typing in the name of the monster or object.